 Each United Church is required to have a Ministry and Personnel Committee to manage the relationship between the paid staff and the congregation.
 First United has defined the mission (i.e. the “ends”) of this committee this way:

 There is a happy, effective, well-supported staff team actively achieving the church’s mission, and there is an open, two-way, healthy relationship between the staff team and the congregation.

-The M&P Committee is a confidential body, appointed by the Church Board, in which staff members can deal with sensitive matters.
-The accountability of staff is to the Church Board but it is exercised through the M&P Committee.
+The M and P Committee is a confidential body, appointed by the Church Board, in which staff members can deal with sensitive matters.
+The accountability of staff is to the Church Board but it is exercised through the M and P Committee.
 The Committee has limited power to make decisions but makes recommendations to the Board for action.

 - Reviews the effectiveness of staff in achieving the church’s mission

 - Reviews working conditions, job descriptions, and remuneration on a regular basis